Unidata/science-gateway/vms/jupyter/readme.md

 ## Navigate to JupyterHub

-In a web browser, navigate to [https://<jupyterhub-host>](https://jupyter-jetstream.unidata.ucar.edu).
+In a web browser, navigate to your newly minted JupyterHub and see if it is as you expect.

 <a id="h:1E027567"></a>